Champl0oo/FOSSGIS-Abschlussaufgabe/README.md

-# FOSSGIS-Abschlussaufgabe
+### Multi-Criteria/Network Analysis :

-Project-idea: What is the most suitable location for an emission free grocery delivery service using network analysis
+### Automating the search for the most suitable location for an emission free grocery delivery service using multi-criteria and network analysis.

-Criteria:
+# General information

+Grocery Delivery Services are becomming more and more popular especially in the light of the pandemic.
+Therefore we created a model using QGIS, which automatically generates a map depicting the most suitable location for an emission free goocery delivery service in a city of your choice.
+There are a couple of different criteria aswell as issues regarding distance and pathing which is why we are sing both multi-critera and network analysis.

+### Criteria Examples:
   - Distance to supermarkets
-  - reachable by bike in 15min
+  - reachable distance by bike in 15min
   - population/building density

-To-Do:
-- Downloading OSM Data with an API for:
-      - City Area/ city district areas
-      - Supermarkets
-      - Buildings
-      - Roads
-      - Cycling roads
-      -

-- rasterize buildings for building-density map
+  - road quality for cycling

-- Isochrone analysis for measuring reachable 15min bike area
--
+# Software requirements
+### Software:
+QGIS (We used Version 3.16.12; but this is not required) Download/Installation click here https://qgis.org/de/site/forusers/download.html

-### Limitations/Critique
+### Data:

-Der "Building= yes"-Tag unterscheidet nicht zwischen verschiedenen Gebäuden und beinhaltet jegliche Gebäude, die jeweils auch unbewohnt sein können.
-Das Filtern von "apartments", "houses", etc. hat zur Folge dass nicht alle Wohngebaude hinzugenommen werden, wodurch eine kleine Verzerrung entsteht.

 ###### Google Doc